Novel, Film, and the Art of Translational Storytelling: Dai Sijie's Balzac and the Little Chinese Seamstress（戴思杰：

 Joint seminar with Komplitt (SOL) and Aesthetic Node (LUX)

 Reorienting the general critical tendency to examine the film from the perspective of the novel, the first part of my analysis will make clear how the film illuminates and dramatizes the special texture and aesthetic, and to some extend the structure, of the novel.
 I then move on to investigate the linguistic aspect of the various translations between the novel and the film—among French, Mandarin Chinese, and Sichuanese and through subtitling and dubbing.
 The aesthetic effect of dubbing, in particular, will allow me to investigate new possibilities of reading exophone literature, or more precisely, the emerging genre of francophone Chinese literature.
 Finally, this paper will highlight the centripetal role of oral storytelling in the Chinese tradition in/through various forms of translation, interlingual as well as intermedial.
-In so doing, the paper will further nuance and enrich current debates on issues such as intercultural misreading and exoticism in Dai's works.
+In doing this, the paper will further nuance and enrich current debates on issues such as intercultural misreading and exoticism in Dai's works.

 Shuangyi Li is one of the co-organisers of our Komplitt seminars.
 He worked as a Postdoctoral Research Fellow in French and Comparative Literature at Lund University between 2017-2019.
 He has recently been awarded a 3-year grant by the Swedish Research Council (Vetenskapsrådet) to complete his second monograph, titled Translation, Translingualism, and Transmedia Aesthetics: Franco-Chinese Literature and Visual Arts in a Global Age.
 He is the author of the book Proust, China and Intertextual Engagement: Translation and Transcultural Dialogue (Singapore: Palgrave Macmillan, 2017), which won the International Comparative Literature Association Anna Balakian Prize 2019.
 Before coming to Lund, Shuangyi had received his PhD at the University of Edinburgh in the UK and studied at l'Université Catholique de Louvain in Belgium and L'École Normale Supérieure in Paris.